 The arrangement of bricks in a header bond adds more pressure to the length of the structure and makes it less stable.

-How to Construct a Header Bond?
+How to Construct Header Bonds?

 - Prepare the mortar, by blending cement, sand, or other adhesives with the appropriate amount of water.